-Sakellaris Mailis is an Assistant Professor at at the Centre for Photonics and Quantum Materials at MIT-Skoltech.
+Sakellaris Mailis is an Assistant Professor at at the Centre for Photonics and Quantum Materials at Skoltech.
 His line of research focuses on using UV lasers to write waveguide circuits on semiconductor microcavities, with an aim towards polaritons fluids on a chip.

-Dr Mael Brossard is the Deputy Director for Operations at the Hybrid Photonics Laboratories at MIT-Skoltech.
-He completed his PhD in the field of Hybrid Photonics at the University of Southampton and in 2015 he moved to MIT-Skoltech, where he assumed the responsibility of managing the infrastructure and build-up of the Hybrid Photonics Laboratories.
+Dr Mael Brossard is the Deputy Director for Operations at the Hybrid Photonics Laboratories at Skoltech.
+He completed his PhD in the field of Hybrid Photonics at the University of Southampton and in 2015 he moved to Skoltech, where he assumed the responsibility of managing the infrastructure and build-up of the Hybrid Photonics Laboratories.
 He contributes to the research of hybrid LED and PVs through co-supervision of interns, master and PhD students.

 Nicky Brooks is administrative assistant to Prof Lagoudakis at Southampton University.

 Elena Padalitsa is a CREI assistant at Skoltech, in charge of administrative support of the Hybrid Photonics Labs.